-Installing WordPress manually is a five step process.
+Installing WordPress manually is a five-step process.

 First, you download the latest version of WordPress

-Than you upload your WordPress file on your web server using FTP.
+Then you upload your WordPress file on your web server using FTP.

 Fourth is an important step, you connect your new database with WordPress.

-And lastly, you complete the installation process & setup your website.
+And lastly, you complete the installation process & set up your website.

 As per studio press, if we consider that your website is a car, WordPress would be the engine of that car and theme would be the body of that car.
 Luckily, it is quite easy to choose and customize your website theme.